 Is Project GO part of CULP (Army) or PDT (Air Force)?

 No, Project GO is not associated with CULP or PDT programs.
-Project GO funded summer studies can be done in addition to other summer service-specific training and deployments.Back to Top...
+Project GO funded summer studies can be done in addition to other summer service-specific training and deployments provided there is no time conflict.Back to Top...